Skip to main content

 4. View history - Use GET /v1/chats/{id} to retrieve all messages

-5. Manage chats - Update titles, delete chats, or provide feedback on messages
+6. Manage chats - Update titles, delete chats, delete messages, or provide feedback on messages

 Message roles